Daydreamer

 New Haven County

-Lighthouse Park in New Haven, CT is always an affordable option for good, family fun.
+Lighthouse Park in New Haven, CT is always an affordable option for good, clean, family fun.
+Nice beach area, picnic area, Spray Park, concessions, and that famous Carousel (smile).
+There are parking fees but they are pretty reasonable.

 Middlesex County: